To find out about upcoming clinics at Pengraig and elsewhere – click here

 PI is a complex machine and is not easily transportable.
 However we can bring PI to your yard for sufficiently large enough groups.
 We need certain facilities to be able to operate PI and these are listed below.
 Please note that the full range of features may not be available when PI is operated away from Pengraig.
 In particular if there is insufficient space the rear Coronal camera may not be utilised.
 See below for the space requirements necessary for each option.

 Please note PI has a maximum height limit of 6’ 2” (1.87m) and weight limit of 15 Stone (95kgs).

-PI is fitted with a standard deep seat GP saddle which is used for all PI Taster & group sessions.
+PI is fitted with a WOW VSD seat saddle with a flat seat, which is used for all PI Taster & group sessions.

 Posture assessments for individuals on PI are only available at Pengraig.

 Please note that a 45 min. session on PI only allows a brief taste of all of its capabilities.
 Depending on your initial posture and balance we may only have time for the initial measurement and corrections and to measure your rein contact at a halt.
 If you would like more extensive analysis and time to practice your weight aids in the virtual ménage we would recommend at least a one hour session.

 |45 min PI/45 min Own Horse||£80 per person (inc day DIY stabling at Pengraig)|

 Transportation of PI to your own yard is possible based on there being a minimum of 10 hours assessment(s).

 PI takes approx. two hours to set up and calibrate on site and requires two people to operate fully.
 So in addition to the above prices, travel will be charged at 0.45p per mile and local accommodation for two people will be required for one or more nights (depending on duration of clinic).

 Required Facilities for operating PI at your yard